 - What is rosacea?
 Is rosacea contagious?
 What does rosacea look like?

 - Is rosacea like acne?

 - What are causes and risk factors of rosacea?

 - What are rosacea symptoms and signs?

-- What happens to the nose and the eyes?
+- How does rosacea affect the nose and the eyes?

 - What is the treatment for rosacea?

-- What should be avoided?
+- What are rosacea triggers?
+Is there a rosacea diet?
 What foods are good for rosacea?

 - How are the telangiectasias (the red lines) treated?

-- What effect may rosacea have on my life?
+- What effect may rosacea have on a person's life?

 - Where can people get more information about rosacea?

 What are causes and risk factors of rosacea?

 The exact cause of rosacea is still unknown.
 The basic process seems to involve dilation of the small blood vessels of the face.
 Currently, it is believed that rosacea patients have a genetically mediated reduction in the ability to dampen facial inflammation that is incited by environmental factors such as sunburn, demodicosis (Demodex folliculorum in the hair follicles), flushing, and certain medications.
 Rosacea tends to affect the "blush" areas of the face and is more common in people who flush easily.
 Additionally, a variety of triggers are known to cause rosacea to flare.
 Emotional factors (stress, fear, anxiety, embarrassment, etc.) may trigger blushing and aggravate rosacea.
 A flare-up can be caused by changes in the weather, like strong winds, or a change in the humidity.
 Sun exposure and sun-damaged skin is associated with rosacea.
 Exercise, alcohol consumption, smoking, emotional upsets, and spicy food are other well-known triggers that may aggravate rosacea.
 Many patients may also notice flares around the holidays, particularly Christmas and New Year's holidays.